Wednesday, August 17, 2011

 So what, you ask, is that lesson I speak of?
 Well, Javascript didn't used to be this fast.
 How did it get that way?
 The brilliant and inspired people behind V8 rethought the Javascript compile steps and after much work, we now have code that is closer to the metal (attribute to: Eric Bidelman, i.e. closer to machine code) than we had ever had before.
 The use of just-in-time compilation and other incredible techniques has taken a formerly slow and clunky language (Javascript) which was used well beyond its original intended scope, and turned it into a damn fast dynamic language.
 Hopefully, this movement will make its way to Python and other dynamic languages and we can all have our code end up this close to the metal.

-Update: In response to the comments, I ran the same code on the same machine, but with PyPy in place of Python.
+In response to the comments, I ran the same code on the same machine, but with PyPy in place of Python.
 This is the direction I hope standard Python goes in and commend the guys pumping out faster and faster just in time implementations over at PyPy.
 I went through and counted 20 node wins, 29 PyPy wins and 1 tie.
 (I reserve the right to update the post with more detailed metrics.)
 While I do commend them, the results don't really belong in this post because PyPy is still an offshoot.
-(However, as I understand, they both have ties to C, as PyPy uses GCC to compile to bytecode and V8 is written in C++.
+(However, as I understand, they both have ties to C, as PyPy uses gcc to compile to bytecode and V8 is written in C++.
 Feel free to supplement my knowledge in the comments.)

-Update: All benchmarking was run on my Mac Pro Desktop with a 3.2 GHz Quad-Core Intel Xeon processor and 4 cores for a total of 12 GB 1066 MHz DDR3 memory.
+All benchmarking was run on my Mac Pro Desktop with a 3.2 GHz Quad-Core Intel Xeon processor and 4 cores for a total of12 GB 1066 MHz DDR3 memory.
 I used Python version 2.6.1, node version 0.4.9, and PyPy version 1.5 (running on top of Python 2.7.1 with GCC 4.0.1).